Kutchup/Kutchup.github.io/README.md

 - [x] Make all the Sitemap links work with the same layout as the index page.
 Need an inheritance tree.
 Decide against the tree because it is static and easily controlled by changing the stylesheet

-- [ ] Consider link tracker and server log
+- [x] Consider link tracker and server log.
+Unpopular.
+Link trackers are built in to the internet anyway, just obtain better information.
+The hosting service has logs which I don't have access to

-- [ ] Details page
+- [ ] Details page.
+Add more information.
+Give instructions to the reader.
+Help to define the website.
+Stay within the scope of the website and browser

 - [ ] Form page identification.
 Host the website on domain name open source.
 Send and push the user form to a chosen API.
-Mainstream large website hosting company that runs mostly on advertising
+Mainstream large website hosting company that runs mostly on advertising.
+Connect HTML elements so that when the user completes the form the form data is sent to an API.
+The API must be chosen carefully therefore chose the largest stability.
+I'm also doubting what is stable however there are now companies that have been running cloud services for over a decade

 - [ ] Pictures page.
 Future project

 - [x] Body text changes the layout.
 It's the scroll bar appearing on some pages.
 In conclusion, leave the scroll bar as it is.
 It's more annoying to have the incorrect scroll bar.
 The layout changes dramatically with window size anyway.
 The scroll bar should stay on default visibility.
 Pages can be as long as the writer wants

-- [ ] Feed page with custom RSS reader
+- [ ] Feed page with custom RSS reader.
+Instead, just add hyperlinks and chose the website's content

-- [ ] Content delivery system.
+- [x] Content delivery system.
 Anything, just anything other than having to type between html tags.
 However hosting services won't make it easy to read from files because it's a security risk.
 Use `id` tags for each changing element, this will only be required by the html and js.
 Add a function to set each changing element.
+Option 1 complete

-- [ ] Option 1: Change between a small precoded set and keep all code within a local html filesystem.
+- [x] Option 1: Change between a small precoded set and keep all code within a local html filesystem.
 Fast.
 Runs forever and never breaks

-- [ ] Option 2: Read from a different hosting service.
+- [x] Option 2: Read from a different hosting service.
 Update the website content easily from anywhere on a favourite keyboard and text editor.
 Set up the content delivery service to require a user friendly format.
 Slow and could go offline.
 Could have unpredictable results.
 Risk of rigging, contracts and moderators

-- [ ] Option 3: Read from a server side file such as json.
+- [x] Option 3: Read from a server side file such as json.
 This is the standard and expected route.
 The programming language is ready for users to parse json.
 Fast.
 Can be pushed quick and safe updates but not very easily.
 The content files are small and easy to edit but the json language is not human friendly and a typo or mistake will break and cause an error

 - [ ] Software.
 Add a bunch of static code and pack it neatly into one html file.
 You know what to do.
 Typesetting for maths functions.
 Graphs

-- [ ] id name scheme.
+- [x] id name scheme.
 Aim for end user friendly. `item_001_detail` Type, numeration, extension. `item_001` is a good tag.
 Add lots of blank tags as needed for the page, index page only needs 2 items.
 Set item text content in javascript because it the most functional of the three. `string =` or `string +=`

-- [ ] Scale function.
+- [x] Scale function.
 Javascript check the screen size, set a discrete scale float and alter the website layout.
 Scale factor 2 for screens greater than 4K which is a bit of a novelty